This blog may contain affiliate links. Read our disclosure policy for more info.

 16. The Coromandel Peninsula

 Famed for its gorgeous beaches, the Coromandel Peninsula is a must-visit destination on the North Island.
 Located only 2 hours from Auckland, this popular region is the perfect place for a beach getaway in New Zealand.

-Some of the best activities here include a visit to The Lost Spring Geothermal Spa in nearby Whitianga, kayaking to Cathedral Cove (a beach made famous from The Chronicles of Narnia movies), or digging your own hot water pool at Hot Water Beach.
+Some of the best activities on the Coromandel Peninsula include a visit to The Lost Spring Geothermal Spa in nearby Whitianga, kayaking to Cathedral Cove (a beach made famous from The Chronicles of Narnia movies), or digging your own hot water pool at Hot Water Beach.

 Digging your own pool sounds pretty crazy but this phenomenon is possible thanks to some thermal vents underneath the ground that heat the ocean water above.
 You need to visit Hot Water Beach 2-hours on either side of low tide in order to dig the spa without the waves crashing on you, and be prepared for crowds.